TerminalJack/Spriter2UnityDX/README.md

 ### Why are the animation clips set to a sample rate of 1000?
 Isn't that a little excessive?

 The sample rate is set to 1000 due to the fact that that is Spriter's effective sample rate.
 In Spriter, there is nothing stopping the creator from putting two keyframes just 1 millisecond apart.
-Experience has shown that Unity can and will drop keys when they are too close to each other.
+Experience has shown that when the sample rate is too low that Unity can and will drop keys when they are too close to each other.

 Using the same sample rate as Spriter also allows Unity to be frame-for-frame identical to Spriter.
 You will find the keys at the exact same frame time in Unity as you do in Spriter.